Sarohia94/Project-5-Bedside-Tales/TESTING.md

 ```
 Since the featured author is a list of objects, a for loop was added to the template too.

 5. Issue with the +/- buttons on the product page.
 The buttons wouldn't increment or decrement.
 Previously they were working on this page but going negative so I amended the id for increment-qty_{{ item.item_id }} and decrement-qty_{{ item.item_id }} to the class for buttons as suggested in the walkthrough.
 This fixed the issue on the checkout page where they increment and decrement ok but as a result they do not work at all on the product page.
-I could manually update the number by inputting or going up and down but just the buttons seem to be disabled.
+I could manually update the number by inputting or going up and down but just the buttons seemed to be disabled.
 The quantity_input_script and bag_quantity template worked fine for the checkout page when using the buttons there.

 Due to time constraints I was only able to settle on a different version of the script for the product include.
 So I had two versions, one that suited one page and one for the other.
 It's not the most elegant of solutions but it sustains most the functionality as expected for both pages other than the known issue on checkout page (see known bug no.1).